The Canon RF 50mm f1.2 L USM is one of the reasons why I’m going back to the system.

 - Pretty fast autofocus, much faster than the DSLR versions

-- Though it sort of isn’t needed, image stabilization would have been nice due to the size.
+- Though it isn’t needed, image stabilization would have been nice due to the size.

 We tested the Canon RF 50mm f1.2 L USM with the Canon EOS R, and Canon speedlights.